avi-jit/avi-jit.github.io/work.md

 I believe every individual on earth has the right to _conveniently_ **express** and **access** the amazing ideas and thoughts that others (or they themselves) have, or have ever had.
 I just work on the convenience part.
 Things I've worked on or am working on are:

+## Access ideas:
+### Machine Commonsense
+Upcoming project under the [DARPA MCS](https://www.fbo.gov/index?s=opportunity&mode=form&id=e0af8be66174c6624dcf80e638b2d79b&tab=core&_cview=0) program.

+### Contextual Search
+I'm currently (as of Summer 2019) working on an [ISWC](https://iswc2019.semanticweb.org) Semantic Web challenge with the mission of matching Tabular Data to Knowledge Graphs.
+An overwhelming majority of information today is in the form of  relational tables, while the world has already begun a transition towards Graph Databses [Forbes article](https://www.forbes.com/sites/cognitiveworld/2019/07/18/graph-databases-go-mainstream/#7b1377a179df).
+To be able to dig through the data online, searching for entities across tables will need a lot of contextual cues.
+Our team at [Information Sciences Institute](https://usc-isi-i2.github.io/home/) is working on developing robust engineering solutions to this problem of table wikifaction.

+### Word Association for Word Embeddings
+Based on my discussion with [Dr. Puneet Bindlish](https://www.linkedin.com/in/puneetbindlish/) (my course instructor for Integrative Intelligence) and active mentorship by [Dr. Biplav Srivastava](https://sites.google.com/site/biplavsrivastava/) (Researcher and Inventor at IBM New York), I played around with a novel method of evaluating pretrained word vectors with the help of massive word association datasets like the [SWOW](http://www.smallworldofwords.com/new/visualize/) (Small World of Words).
+Our work was accepted as a poster at the [third RepEval workshop](https://repeval2019.github.io), collocated with [NAACL 2019 conference](https://naacl2019.org).
+Here's the [Link to Paper](https://www.aclweb.org/anthology/W19-2006) and a [blog](https://medium.com/@avijitthawani/word-association-d6f7fbe71315) about the idea behind it.

+### Opinion Summarization
+Have you ever had to undergo the daunting task of making out what people think about a product based on customer reviews?
+What about movie reviews?
+Opinion summarization from user-generated content has such crucial implications in today's world.
+Think of the social media biases that people develop and how such propaganda can easily act as a _Trump_ card in political campaigns.
+As part of my undergraduate and master's thesis, I've helped form the biggest dataset of labeled opinions for Amazon product reviews, with help from [Anubhav](https://www.linkedin.com/in/anubhav-gupta-55b237ba/) and [Mayank](https://www.linkedin.com/in/mayank-panchal-282974109/).
+Thanks to the efforts of [Shreyansh Singh](https://www.linkedin.com/in/shreyansh26/), [Avi Chawla](https://www.linkedin.com/in/avi-chawla-1318aa151/) and [Ayush Sharma](https://www.linkedin.com/in/ayush-sharma-263705148/), we were also able to develop a bunch of baseline methods to solve the problem statement, eg. [Document Vectors](https://github.com/shreyansh26/RevOpiD) and [Implicit Feature Mining](https://github.com/Avee-81/implicit-features-RevOpiD).

+I, with my supervisor [Dr. Anil K Singh](http://anilkumarsingh.me/) and [Dr. Julian McAuley](https://cseweb.ucsd.edu/~jmcauley/), hosted a shared task at [IJCNLP 2017](https://sites.google.com/itbhu.ac.in/revopid-2017) (Taiwan) and a workshop at [ACM Hypertext 2018](https://sites.google.com/view/revopid-2018) (Baltimore).
+As of today, I have successfully defended my [Master's thesis](https://www.overleaf.com/read/rbkjsbrvmwfx) for using Embedding based methods to tackle opinion mining and summarization.

+### Disentangling aspects in opinionated text
+I interned with [Dr. Byron C. Wallace](http://www.byronwallace.com/) at Northeastern University in the summer of 2018, working on analyzing online physician reviews from [RateMDs.com](RateMDs.com).Our work has been accepted at the [Machine Learning for Healthcare Conference](https://www.mlforhc.org/accepted-papers).
+We ran into an interesting problem of disentangling topics in word embeddings, which I continue to work upon, as a possible solution to automatic tagging of documents for future retrieval.
+[Meta Search](https://diffeo.com/search/) is a startup that provides similar solutions as a searchbar for all your files.

 ## Express ideas:
+### Stopping by Woods
+I happened to watch a few movies by Richard Linklater - particularly [Before Sunrise](https://www.youtube.com/watch?v=9v6X-Dytlko), which struck a chord with me.
+I took up filmmaking as a medium of storytelling - to ask my viewers to get out there and talk their heart out, share the beautiful ideas they have, and hear out others' - that is the essence of living.
+Since I had no prior experience, I had to teach myself filmmaking over the course of two whole years.
+Along the way, I scripted and directed a [documentary on a warplane in my campus](https://www.facebook.com/fmc.iitbhu/videos/747155185437805/), a [comedy sketch video](https://www.facebook.com/fmc.iitbhu/videos/807030382783618/), and a romance short film (unreleased).
+In the spring of 2018, we released the end goal: the 20-minute short film called [Stopping by Woods](https://www.youtube.com/watch?v=Uy_3XKqsJZk).

+In an otherwise technical workflow, my detour towards films allowed me the good fortune of working with several phenomenally talented and passionate individuals like [Mrigank Gaur](https://www.youtube.com/channel/UCEvQbmfOHFksKjz71KxexYQ), [Varshan Raj](https://www.youtube.com/channel/UCq0qcvRJMsNigqg4XB5msBg), [Sakshi Patil](https://www.linkedin.com/in/sakshi-patil/), [Harsh Agarwal](https://harsh-agarwal.github.io/), [Jaseel Muhammed Keloth](https://www.instagram.com/jazeelmuhammedkeloth/), Ankur Goel, Alok Priyadarshi, Shubham Shekhar Jha, Visharad Jalan, Aanshi Mehta, and Mayank.

+### Moleskine
+The Moleskine Smart Writing Assistant is a digital pen product that flawlessly converts handwriting to text and images, without any sort of obstructive interference with your intuitive outflow of thoughts.
+Here is a [cool video](https://www.youtube.com/watch?v=e-bdmV43roQ) showing how it works.
+Trust me I've been looking for such a solution for a few years now and no other product even comes close.
+I bought it (for a not-so-modest $220) the moment I saw it in action!

+I was previously exploring ways to integrate such technology into a more AI-enabled note-taking system, and also to expand its capabilties of digitizing stuff.
+For instance, imagine sketching mind-maps on your notebook and being able to edit it later on a Slideshow!

+P.S. for those interested in alternatives, do check out: [Leuchtturm](https://www.youtube.com/watch?v=IXiZgVaRkSM), [Livescribe](https://www.livescribe.com/en-us/), [Iskn](https://www.iskn.co/) slate with magnet ring, and [Whitelines](https://www.whitelinespaper.com/).
+Here's a [presentation](https://docs.google.com/presentation/d/1WJBKQ1_ocZ9Wg_HViBDJmv0MPjXiqZRxy4xXx4Jtjhw/edit?usp=sharing) I designed for Flipkart, on the same.

 ### DesignAR
 I and [Harsh](http://harsh-agarwal.github.io/) set about to develop an Augmented Reality smartphone application where people could visualize their designs and let it interact with the real world.
 Imagine a fashion desinger who could see how her new design looks on a mannequin without ever printing the fabrics in the first place!
 We set several milestones before us and cleared them one by one:
 1. Samsung Virtual Reality Appathon - executed an AR Ping Pong Game and stood 4th in campus